rachelslurs/website/src/content/work/onboarding-app.md

 author: Rachel Cantor
 pubDatetime: 2024-06-11T12:21:00.000Z
 year: "2023"
+summary: "Build an onboarding app that caters to multiple distinct user journeys while maintaining a seamless and intuitive user experience."
 tags:
   - Next.js
   - ReactJS
   - Redux
   - Figma
   - TypeScript
-deviceScreenshots:
+features:
+  - src: /uploads/trial.gif
+    alt: >-
+      Onboarding process for creating an account and opting in for a free trial using Stripe
+    caption: >-
+      Onboarding process for creating an account and opting in for a free trial using Stripe
-  - src: /uploads/signup_login_toggle.gif
+  - src: /uploads/sign_up_log_in.gif
     alt: Screen recording showing signup and login toggle
     caption: Sign up and log in toggle
 ---

-Develop an onboarding app that caters to multiple distinct user journeys while maintaining a seamless and intuitive user experience.

 ### Table of Contents

-## Summary

-Build an onboarding app that caters to multiple distinct user journeys while maintaining a seamless and intuitive user experience.

-### Client
+## Client

 Hype is an all-in-one marketing and payments platform for anyone using social media to grow their business.
 The software enables creators to build a website in minutes, earn revenue from subscriptions and tips, send message blasts to followers, and track key business analytics.